Charged with a Crime? Call for a consultation

 When you are under investigation for a violent crime or you have already been charged, you may think the best thing for you to do is cooperate.
 You might believe that working with the police or prosecutors is the best way to prove your innocence.
 In an ideal world, this might be true.
 In our current legal system, cooperating often gives prosecutors evidence to use against you.
 Prosecutors will twist your words and manipulate the facts to try and prove you committed the crime, no matter how innocent you are.

 Instead of placing yourself at risk when the stakes are so high, you should call a Charlotte criminal attorney from Randall & Stump, PLLC.
 We are here to protect your rights during a criminal investigation.
-If charges are brought against you, we may work to have the charges reduced or dropped.
-If the prosecution persists, we will independently investigate the situation, gather and review evidence on your behalf, and build the strongest possible defense for trial.
+If charges are filed, we can:

 We have more than 35 years of combined legal experience, and we know what it takes to succeed.
-Call us today at (980) 237-4579 or use our online form to request a free and confidential consultation.
+Call us today at (980) 237-4579 or use our online form to request an initial case evaluation.

 Violent Crime Laws in Charlotte, NC